DIY Cedar Chest Makeover with General Finishes Milk Paint

 Whitewash Cedar Chest Top and Legs

-So I needed to make the legs look the same.
+So, I needed to make the legs look the same.
 And then whitewash both.
-Check out this how to whitewash furniture post to learn how we whitewashed the cedar chest’s top and legs here!
+Check out this how to whitewash furniture post for the whole detailed process!

-You can also read through this post to learn how to whitewash wood.
-And check out more whitewashed furniture ideas here.
+You can also read through this post for more tips on how to whitewash wood.
+And check out more whitewashed furniture ideas here!

 Topcoat Painted Cedar Chest

-To finish it all off, I sprayed the whole cedar chest with 3 coats of my favorite water-based poly topcoat.
+To finish it all off, I sprayed everything with 3 coats of my favorite waterbased poly topcoat.

-Check out this post to learn how to spray polyurethane with a paint sprayer!
-It seriously is my favorite way to apply a topcoat to painted furniture!
+Check out this post to learn how to spray polyurethane!
+It seriously is my favorite way to apply a topcoat to finished pieces!
+Here are the best sprayer for polyurethane options if you need recommendations.

 More Cedar Chest Makeovers